Beginners Guide on How to Bet on Horses – All Horse Racing Betting Types Explained

 The horses had been placed with different trainers and had been off the racecourse for lengthy periods.
 Bookmakers were undoubtedly caught off guard and their losses mounted up as punters across the country joined in as the coup unfolded.

-Unfortunately most punters are unlikely to be blessed with the insight of Barney Curley but it does show how rapidly winnings can accumulate.
+Unfortunately, most punters are unlikely to be blessed with the insight of Barney Curley but it does show how rapidly winnings can accumulate.
 For example: If you fancy four Willie Mullins runners to win at Cheltenham, you would win a lot more in an accumulator than you would from four single bets.
 The strategy here is to set aside a percentage of your outlay on the multiple bets so that two or three winners would still generate a nice profit from the single bets.

 Bookmakers also offer a wide range of Special bets on horse racing.
-These include long term bets on the Jockeys’ and Trainers’ Championship as well as daily special offers.
+These include long-term bets on the Jockeys’ and Trainers’ Championship as well as daily special offers.

 There are often enhanced prices available on specific jockeys to ride winners and markets on the number of winning favourites at each meeting.
 You can also bet on more obscure markets such as Total SP’s and winning distances.

 Some firms refund bets on fallers in National Hunt racing and pay out on disqualified horses.
-There are also bonus offers on the televised races and price boosts on some of the day’s most fancied runners.
+There is also bonus offers on the televised races and price boosts on some of the day’s most fancied runners.